 Not only does this partnership continue the farm-to-table trend, it’s an opportunity to introduce kids to a wide variety of fresh, new foods and flavors, while also benefitting the farmers and the entire community.

 Through our ‘Get to Know the Grower’ program, we bring our local farmers into the classroom to educate students about food, nutrition, agriculture and environmental stewardship.
 Our goal is to familiarize children with healthy foods and introduce fruits and vegetables at an early age, as well as show how buying local is a great way to get fresh produce and connect with our community.
 We want to empower children and their families to make more informed food choices to lead healthy, well-rounded lives.

 Benefits of Farm to School

 Duval County Public Schools Nutrition Program is dedicated to farm to school due to its many benefits, including the following:

-- Local produce is fresher from the field to plate and therefore retains greater nutrients and flavor.
+- Local produce is fresher from the field to the plate and therefore retains greater nutrients and flavor.